InsightsInsight - Employment & HR - UPDATED: October 7, 2021 12:00 am

 - Print this article

-In the recent case of Mhindurwa v Lovingangels Care Ltd, the tribunal found that the claimant, a care assistant employed by Lovingangels Care Ltd, who was made redundant in the early months of the pandemic, was unfairly dismissed because her employer hadn’t considered furloughing her.
+Whilst the furlough scheme was operational, we saw employment tribunal cases being brought on the issues of furlough versus redundancy.
+In a number of cases, the employee believed that their employer should have considered the possibility of placing them on furlough leave, as an alternative to redundancy.
+These included the case of Mhindurwa v Lovingangels Care Ltd, where the tribunal found that the claimant, a care assistant employed by Lovingangels Care Ltd who was made redundant in the early months of the pandemic, was unfairly dismissed because her employer hadn’t considered furloughing her.

-This issue was considered in a recent case, Handley v Tatenhill Aviation Ltd. The tribunal ruled that an employee, who was supported under the furlough scheme, was not unfairly dismissed because his employer made him redundant, even though his employer could have chosen to have extended his furlough leave.
+In the case of Handley v Tatenhill Aviation Ltd the tribunal ruled that an employee, who was supported under the furlough scheme, was not unfairly dismissed because his employer made him redundant, even though his employer could have chosen to have extended his furlough leave.

 Can we help?